beckn/protocol-specifications/docs/BECKN-007-The-XInput-Schema.md

 - BAPs MUST be able to fetch the form from the URL present in the `form.url` property of the `XInput` object
 - BAPs MUST be able to verify the digital signature of the form using the public key of the BPP

+### Review Notes:
+- Transaction ID must be embedded in the form
+- Should the form have an ID?
+- What else?
+Is Form ID same as Transaction ID?
+- BPP should also be able to fetch the form from the BAP
+- Separate BAP, BPP authorization from user auth
+- BAP must always send Signature header when accessing ANY url access.
+BPP may authenticate the BAP or not depending on nature of form
+- ALL URLs that are embedded in the protocol must have a Signed token

 ## 4.5 Form Rendering (Applicable for BAPs)
 ### 4.5.1 Recommendations for BPPs
+- TODO
 ### 4.5.2 Recommendations for BAPs
+- TODO

 ## 4.6 Form Navigation
 ### 4.6.1 Recommendations for BPPs
 - If form navigation is allowed, BPPs MUST be able to return the previous form with saved information when requested by a BAP